Car

 In this example,

-suspends execution control and comes back after 1 time unit (referred to as tick).
+suspends execution control and comes back after 1 hour (of simulated time).
 Apart from hold, kalasim supports a rich vocabulary of interaction methods including passivate, request, wait and component.

 The main body of every kalasim model usually starts with: